homeowmorphism/magic-tmux-box/README.md

 I use this code to run my Twitter bot, [the EL bot](https://twitter.com/@TheELBot), so whenever I open my terminal to do work,✨ hugs are given across the world 🌈.

 This is why it's a magic box!
-Hope this code is useful as well.
+Hope this code is useful to you as well.